 - Play videos

-Normally, you would have a QA team that does this process for you.
-If you're doing your website redesign in-house, use tools like W3 Link Checker or Xenu tool.
-For testing responsive, you can use Google’s tool, Google’s Mobile-Friendly Test for testing.
+Normally, you would have a quality assurance (QA) team that does this process for you.
+If you're doing your website redesign in-house, use tools like W3 Link Checker or Xenu.
+For testing responsiveness, you can use Google’s Mobile-Friendly Test.

-You want to ensure that your website is loading as fast as possible.
-If it’s not, you need to be able to determine what is slowing it down.
 Tools like Google’s PageSpeed Insights can help you analyze the different factors that can be weighing down your page speed for both mobile and desktop.
-This can include images, third party codes, and HTTP requests.
+This can include images, third-party codes, and HTTP requests.

 Type in a non-existent page URL on your site to get a 404 error page.
 Ideally, you’ll want to use a custom page for this that has an error message that’s better than the default server error.

-Test all of your social icons to make sure they are taking people where you want them to go.
-If you have a social feed embedded on your webpage, click through to make sure it is linking properly.
-Also, try sharing articles to your social media accounts to ensure previews are enticing in the event someone shares your webpage or article.
+Test to see that your Favicon is showing in the browser.
+Additionally, test all of your social icons to make sure they’re taking people where you want them to go.
+If you have a social feed embedded on your website, click through to make sure it’s linking properly.
+Also, try sharing content to your social media accounts to ensure previews are enticing if someone shares your webpage or article.

-Your robots.txt file works hand-in-hand with your sitemap.
-This file is created to signify the search engines which pages to crawl and which pages to omit, making sure that Google can crawl your website efficiently.
+Working hand-in-hand with your sitemap is your robots.txt file.
+This file is created to signify to the search engines which pages to crawl and which pages to omit, making sure that Google can crawl your website efficiently.
 For more information, read Google's post on the subject.

-Verify that your business information is correctly formatted in the Schema code.
-You can learn more at schema.org.
+Verify that your business information (or N.A.P. - Name, Address, Phone) is correctly formatted in the schema code.
 Schema markup can also be used to markup specific text for rich snippets and organic search results.
 More information on this can be found using Google’s developer documentation.

-If you’re using a platform like Wordpress, make sure that all of your plugins are working, updated, and collecting data.
+If you’re using a platform like WordPress, make sure that all of your plugins are working, updated, and collecting data.
 Plugins can also slow your site speed down if too many are used.
-Troubleshooting this issue if this is a problem you are experiencing can help to improve your usability for future users.
+If this is a problem you’re experiencing, troubleshooting the issue can help improve usability for future website visitors.

 After thorough QA testing, it’s time to point your DNS to the new hosting Nameservers.
 This means it's time to launch your website redesign!

-At LAIRE, we specialize in helping companies design/redesign their websites for optimal lead generation and inbound marketing.
-Our websites are catered for optimal SEO and digital marketing growth.
-Schedule a 20 minute marketing assessment to learn how we can help you redesign your website and grow your business!
+At LAIRE, we specialize in helping companies design or redesign their websites for optimal lead generation and revenue growth.
+Schedule a free 20-minute marketing consult to learn how we can help save your website from sinking.